Does this test have other names?

 Why do I need this test?

-You might have this test to see if your healthcare provider suspects that you have
+You may need this test to see if your healthcare provider suspects that you have Legionnaires'

-Legionnaires' disease.
-Or you may have this test if your provider thinks you have
+disease.
+Or you may have this test if your provider thinks you have a milder form

-a milder form of infection known as Pontiac fever.
-Symptoms of Legionnaires' disease
+of infection known as Pontiac fever.
+Symptoms of Legionnaires' disease include:

 Symptoms may begin 2 days to 2 weeks after you are exposed to the bacteria.